-This recipe is long overdue, but I had tried different recipes for the jelly roll and didn’t do it for me.
+This recipe is long overdue, but I tried different jelly roll recipes, and they didn’t do it for me.
 Not soft enough.
-But, when I read this recipe in the excellent blog Kanela y Limón, I thought this is it!
-And I was right.
-The difference: no baking powder.
+But, when I read this recipe in the excellent blog Kanela y Limón, I thought this was it!
+And I was right—the difference: no baking powder.

-I found this Dulce de Leche Roll very easy to make, roll and fill.
+I found this Brazo de Reina easy to make, roll and fill.
 100% recommended.
-I double the recipe to make 2.
+You can double the recipe to make 2.
 I filled one with lemon cream and the other with dulce de leche and coconut in the traditional way in Chile.

 Maybe you also like this recipe: Dulce de Leche Mousse.Print